 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
-In particular, we considered where management making assumptions and considering future events that are inherently uncertain.
+In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.